ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-group-rows/index.md

 To provide your own Cell Renderer, use the grid properties `groupRowRenderer`, `groupRowRendererFramework` and `groupRowRendererParams`.

-Using your own Cell Renderer hands over rendering of the full row to your custom Cell Renderer.
-However that also means the customer Cell Renderer will also need to provide expand / collapse functionality.
+Using your own Cell Renderer hands over rendering of the group row to your custom Cell Renderer.
+However, that also means the customer Cell Renderer will also need to provide expand / collapse functionality.

 <snippet>
 const gridOptions = {
-    // configures Full Width rows with a customer Cell Renderer
+    // configures Group Rows with a customer Cell Renderer
-    groupUseEntireRow: true,
+    groupDisplayType: 'groupRows',
     groupRowRenderer: 'myCellRenderer',
     groupRowRendererParams: {
         someProp: 'someValue',